cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 .. literalinclude:: ../../example/compiler-etc-dependencies/example-sessions/homebrewed/modules4/foo-switch.out
     :language: console

-Here we note a deficiency in the switch support as compared to ``Flavours``.
+Here we note a deficiency in the switch support as compared to :ref:`Flavours_strategy`.
 In the last example after loading ``intel/2019`` and foo, we have the non-MPI build of foo as expected.
 However, upon subsequently loading the openmpi module, we still have the non-MPI version of foo loaded, as evidenced by the output of the dummy foo command.
 I.e., the foo package was *not* automatically reloaded, as